 In honor of the PCAF social worker who helped him turn his life around, he named his newborn daughter Jean Laker.

-That training indigenous healthcare professional will give to post-conflict societies the tools to heal themselves and proceed on the path to recovery.
+Training indigenous healthcare professional will give to post-conflict societies the tools to heal themselves and proceed on the path to recovery.